 Google use keyword relevance when it comes to determining ad place so your keyword should reflect your company, brand and product/services you have to offer.

 You need to convey your message to your audience in an appealing way and an ad copy helps you with that!
-A good copywriter helps you with writing an appealing and converting ad copy.
+A good copywriter helps you with writing appealing and converting ad copy.

 The landing page is where you want your target audience to land on your website.
 It can be a page of your website or totally separate page from your website.